Madaniya Member Organisations

 Syrian international business association

-SIBA is a non-profit, non-political organization founded in 2020.
-It aims to connect Syrian businessmen and entrepreneurs across the world, particularly in Canada, the US, Turkey, and Jordan, to enhance mutual interests and foster cooperation for meaningful progress.
+SIBA is a non-profit organization founded in 2020 to connect Syrian entrepreneurs globally, especially in Canada, the US, Turkey, and Jordan, for cooperation and progress.

 -